pomerium/pomerium/docs/reference/readme.md

 - Type: [base64 encoded] `string` or relative file location
 - Optional

-TLS Custom Certificate Authority defines the set of root certificate authorities that clients use when verifying server certificates.
+TLS Custom Certificate Authority defines a set of root certificate authorities that clients use when verifying server certificates.

 Note: This setting will replace (not append) the system's trust store for a given route.